Practical Quantum Computing: solving the wave equation using a quantum approach: Implementation

 The code has been written using \texttt{qat}, a Python library shipped with the Quantum Learning Machine (QLM), a package developed and maintained by Atos.
-It has not been extensively optimized yet, which means that there is still a large room for improvements.
-Possible optimizations and improvements are discussed in Appendix \ref{sec:optim-impl}.
+It has not been extensively optimized yet, which means that there is still a large room for possible improvements.

 All the circuits used in this paper have been generated with a subset of \texttt{qat}'s gate set:

 and have then been translated to the gate set